Deposit of any substance or object

 A marine licence is required to deposit or use any explosive substance or article, by any means, within English waters or Northern Ireland offshore waters, either in the sea or under the sea bed.

-Only the following types of waste may be disposed of at sea, based on a detailed assessment of risks and a marine licence from the MMO:
+Only certain types of waste can be disposed of at sea.
+This depends on a detailed risk assessment and a marine licence from the MMO.
+Allowed types include:

 - dredged material